LeaderPortfolio

 Gandel Institute for Adult Jewish Learning

-Established the institute at the Hebrew University of Jerusalem.
+Establishment of the Gandel Institute for Adult Jewish Learning at the Hebrew University of Jerusalem.

 Wealth Trajectory